 A risk factor is something that increases your chance of getting a disease or condition.
 The way the liver processes drugs and chemicals varies from person to person, so not everyone will become sick from the same substance.

 However, exposure to large quantities of even minimally harmful toxins, or multiple different toxins simultaneously, can increase the risk of toxic hepatitis.
-Patients who consume alcohol excessively or have liver disease are at greater risk of toxic hepatitis when exposed to one or more of its causes.
+Those who consume alcohol excessively or have liver disease are at greater risk of toxic hepatitis when exposed to one or more of its causes.

 Symptoms of toxic hepatitis include: